Photogravure

 “Of all photoengraving methods there is none which produces such rich and satisfying results as photogravure.
 The reason for this is to be found in the method of printing.
-It is an intaglio process and, therefore, the quantity of ink which is transferred to the paper can be considerable, and it shares with mezzotint among hand engraving processes the resulting richness of tones.”
+It is an intaglio process and, therefore, the quantity of ink which is transferred to the paper can be considerable, and it shares with mezzotint among hand engraving processes the resulting richness of tones.”- Captain Herbert Mills Cartwirght, 1930

 The Process in Brief

 2. A sheet of gelatin tissue is sensitized in a bath of chilled potassium dichromate.
-The sensitized gelatin tissue is squeegeed gelatin side down to a sheet of Plexiglass and allowed to dry.
+The sensitized gelatin tissue is squeegeed, gelatin side down to a sheet of Plexiglass and allowed to dry.

 3. The dried gelatin tissue is exposed to the positive.
 During exposure the gelatin is hardened in proportion to the amount of light the gelatin receives through the positive.
 The action of light on the sensitized gelatin renders the more exposed areas of gelatin harder than the less exposed areas.